 You can do so by wrapping the text inside the http module with a replace function as shown in the image below.

-Using the official Make OpenAI Module
+Using The Official Make OpenAI Module

 Make recently released an official OpenAI Module.
 You can swap out the http module in this automation for the official module.
 Opt for the Create a completion action and set up the parameters as described above.